shipinm1/HuobiCrawler/README.md

 # HuobiCrawler
+For otc.huobi.cc
-For huobi.cc VPN not required in China
+VPN not required

+1. Coin price scan (on going)
+1. Trading information sorting (on going)